Art Kaleidoscope

 ‘Born in Kuzedeyevo’.
 Kemerovo writer Vladimir Kuropatov.
 1987.
 Tempera on canvas

-In 1962, Albertina finishes school and began working in a studio of lacquer miniatures.
+In 1962, Albertina began working in a studio of lacquer miniatures.
 At that time appeared passion for theater puppets, and after work, she attended a puppet club for artists of children, wrote scripts for the puppet show, often in verse, and created costumes for children.

 Eduard Goltsman, children poet, 1995.
 Tempera on canvas